brendino500/jungleKobenhavn/README.md

     }
 ```

-- In my previous project my team mate and I wanted to push ourselves with React Hooks.
-However, since we only had a 7 day deadline, we only wrote half of our code in Hooks and the other half Classical.
+- In my previous project my team mate and I wanted to use React Hooks.
+However, since we only had a 7 day deadline we only wrote half of our code in Hooks and the other half Classical.
 Since then **I have read some React documentation and wanted to use `useContext()` functionality**.
 Again, I'm very **glad that I decided to use this as I feel like I have more of an understanding of React.**

-- Using this functionality, I had to make a `providers` file with `Context` files.
-By making a `basketContext` file, this had allowed me manipulate the state for each `Route path`.
+- Using this functionality I created a `BasketContext` file that exports both a `Context` and a `Provider`, allowing me to access and modify the basket state throughout the application without having to pass it to every child via props.
+- It's worth noting that I did the same separately for the `ShippingContext` which is used to store the delivery cost.
+If I were to continue with this project, I would combine these two contexts into a single `GlobalStateContext` as the current implementation of a new context per state value doesn't scale.

 ```import React, { createContext } from "react";